 Benefit eligible positions have 31 days to elect medical benefits and 30 days to elect retirement; you will receive a notice in your Workday inbox to make your elections.
 If you have not received the notice within your first week, or have questions about your benefits package, please contact HRS Benefits at 509-335-4521.
 New Employee Benefits

 You are expected to complete required trainings within the established deadlines.
-WSU-Required Training and deadlines can be found on the Human Resource Services training site and in the compliance section of Percipio the WSU training platform Questions regarding training requirements may be directed to your supervisor or hrstraining@wsu.edu.
+WSU-Required Training and deadlines can be found on the Human Resource Services training site and in the compliance section of Percipio the WSU training platform.
+Questions regarding training requirements may be directed to your supervisor or hrstraining@wsu.edu.
 Pursuant to RCW 28B.112.080, you were required to complete a sexual misconduct declaration.
 Failure to provide complete and accurate information may affect final employment, up to and including withdrawal of offer of employment.

 WSU is committed to providing equal opportunity in education, employment, and in all aspects of university activities.
 A critical element of our commitment to diversity lies in our ability to collect and assess student and employee demographic data, including employee self-identity.
 Your response to the voluntary WSU Employee Demographic Information Survey within Workday assists our efforts to create and maintain a rich and inclusive community for all at WSU.
 Visit the WSU Compliance and Civil Rights website for more information.
 You will be given the opportunity to provide demographic data when performing Onboarding tasks within Workday.